OpenZeppelin/openzeppelin-sdk/README.md

 You can also follow the recent developments of the project in the OpenZeppelin [blog](https://blog.openzeppelin.com/) and [Twitter account](https://twitter.com/openzeppelin).

-## Contribute
+## Contributing
-OpenZeppelin exists thanks to its contributors.
-There are many ways you can participate and help build high quality software.

-OpenZeppelin SDK is bootstrapped by running `yarn` in the root of the project.
+To set up a local development environment for contributing, clone the repository and run `yarn` in the root of the project.

-Check out the [contribution guide](CONTRIBUTING.md) for details!
+Please refer to the [contributing guide](CONTRIBUTING.md) for more details on how to contribute.

 ## License